How to make Terra Preta soil, or “From silica alone to 73 elements” with Dr Jürgen Renkin.

 “It’s very easy.
 Anyone could do it.”

-He’s a twinkly-eyed, all together charming fellow, whom I would gladly spend a week with if that were possible!
+He’s a twinkly-eyed, all together charming fellow.
 To begin to make Terra Preta, one needs biochar.
 Jürgen has obtained some already, and starts by showing us how to pulverise it.

 “If it’s too chunky, it won’t work.
 It needs to be the right size for the worms.”